jscutlery/devkit/packages/rx-computed/README.md

 const recipes = toSignal(recipes$, []);
 ```

-2. Using `effet` explicitly _(which is not the recommended way of using it, cf. https://angular.io/guide/signals#when-not-to-use-effects)_:
+2. Using `effect` explicitly _(which is not the recommended way of using it, cf. https://angular.io/guide/signals#when-not-to-use-effects)_:

 ```typescript
 const keywords = signal(...);